rackerlabs/design-system/_docs/principles/accessibility.md

 ### Be consistent with headings

+**Alternate text**

+Screen readers read headings in the order you define them in the document, and not in the order they appear on the screen.
+For example, a Heading 1 and a Heading 2 can appear in that order on the screen, but you can define them in the document so that Heading 2 is read before Heading 1.

+Ensure that you are consistent with the order the headings appear on the screen and the order you define the headings in the document.

+**End alternate text**

 Some screen readers allow users to listen to all of the headings on a page and then choose which content area they want to explore.
-Because screen readers read header tags in the order they appear, it is important that you not skip header levels.
+Because screen readers read heading tags in the order they appear, it is important that you .
 The structure of a page hierarchy should be logical.
-For example, don't skip from a Header 1 to a Header 3, and then back to a Header 2.
+For example, don't skip from a Heading 1 to a Heading 3, and then back to a Heading 2.

 {% endcolumn %}